silum/astrokat-wiki/Basic-definitions-used-in-astrokat.md

 ## Observation catalogue
-_Minimum required information_
-List of observation targets specified as one target per line, using comma separated formatting to provide the relevant target information.
+The _minimum required information_ for any observation is a list of observation targets specified as one target per line, using comma separated formatting to provide the relevant target information.
 Per target required information: **Name, Tags, RA, Decl**
 Details discussion of the per target information can be found on the [Observation target specification](https://github.com/rubyvanrooyen/astrokat/wiki/Observation-target-specification) page